Articles & Publications

 March 12, 2020

 In Infinity Construction Inc. v.
-Skyline Executive Acquisitions Inc. et al., argued by Stephen Barbier of McCague Borlack LLP, judgement was granted for the full amount in favour of, MB client, Infinity.
+Skyline Executive Acquisitions Inc. et al., argued by McCague Borlack LLP, judgment was granted for the full amount in favour of, MB client, Infinity.

 The issues at trial pertained to the amount owed by Skyline to Infinity, the applicable interest rate, and the interest accrual date.